fadelguy/ha-natural-automation-generator/README.md

 2. **"Generation failed"**

-   - Check your API key and quota
+   - Check your OpenAI API key and quota
    - Ensure your description is clear and specific
    - Try a simpler description first